layer5io/istio-service-mesh-workshop/lab-9/README.md

 ## 9.2 [Secure Production Identity Framework for Everyone (SPIFFE)](https://spiffe.io/)

 Istio uses [SPIFFE](https://spiffe.io/) to assert the identify of workloads on the cluster.
-SPIFFE is a very simple standard.
-It consists of a notion of identity and a method of proving it.
+SPIFFE consists of a notion of identity and a method of proving it.
 A SPIFFE identity consists of an authority part and a path.
 The meaning of the path in spiffe land is implementation defined.
 In k8s it takes the form `/ns/$namespace/sa/$service-account` with the expected meaning.
 A SPIFFE identify is embedded in a document.
 This document in principle can take many forms but currently the only defined format is x509.
-Let's see what an SPIFFE x509 looks like.
-Remember those certificates we stole earlier?
-Execute the below snippet either in the directory where you have the certificates locally, if you have `openssl` installed.
+Let's see what a SPIFFE x509 looks like.

-Let us grab the certs from the productpage sidecar place it in `tmp` directory:
+To start our investigation, let us create a local `tmp` directory, grab the certs from the productpage sidecar & place it in `tmp`:
 ```sh
 mkdir ~/tmp
 cd ~/tmp